ericschulman/struct/README.md

 # UTexas Structural Econometrics
-## HW 1
+## HW 2
-Working on HW 1 right now...
+First set of HW is complete, working on the next set